Sat Apr 4 at 10am

 You'll learn how proper stretching decreases injury risk, improves joint function, and enhances overall movement quality.
 Perfect for tight muscles from sitting, sports, or stress - all levels welcome with modifications offered throughout.
 Progress happens regardless of your starting point, making this one of our most accessible and practical classes.

-Yoga is like a multivitamin for your overall health.
-It can help improve cardiovascular health, increase flexibility and strength, and reduce stress.
-Plus, it's a lot more fun than swallowing a giant pill every day.
+Yoga is like a heart-healthy superhero.
+It can help improve cardiovascular health by reducing stress, lowering blood pressure, and improving circulation.
+Plus, it's a lot more fun than running on a treadmill all day.